Modern Slavery Act Statement

-The Group encourages reporting of any suspected or actual breaches of its supplier policies directly to KAZ Minerals management, or via a secure and anonymous ‘Speak Up’ telephone reporting system.
+The Group encourages reporting of any suspected or actual breaches of its supplier policies directly to KAZ Minerals’ management, or via an anonymous ‘Speak Up’ telephone reporting system.
 All reports made through these channels are investigated and referred to the Audit Committee for consideration, if appropriate.

-The Group has undertaken an assessment of internal working practices amongst its own employees in 2016 to manage the risk of Modern Slavery occurring within its own operations and those of its key suppliers and contractors.
-An internal review confirmed that conditions of Modern Slavery were not present amongst the Group’s own employees.
+The Group undertook an assessment of internal working practices amongst its own employees in 2016 to manage the risk of Modern Slavery occurring within its own operations.
+The assessment conducted in 2016 confirmed that conditions of Modern Slavery were not present amongst the Group’s own employees.
 This assessment will be repeated every three years unless a material change occurs to the Group’s employment profile.

 Compliance with policies

-New suppliers and contractors will be requested to comply with the Group’s policies and material existing suppliers are required to confirm continued compliance.
-Any breaches of the Suppliers’ Charter or Code of Fair Employment, or a refusal to confirm compliance with the policies, could result in the termination of the Group’s contract with that supplier and/or the exclusion of the contractor from working with the Group in the future.
+All suppliers are required to comply with the Group’s policies upon entering into a contract with the Group.
+Any negative outcome from due diligence undertaken, breaches of the Suppliers’ Charter or Code of Fair Employment, or a refusal to confirm compliance with the policies, could result in the termination of the Group’s contract with that supplier and/or the exclusion of the contractor from working with the Group in the future.

-For further information on the Group’s approach to human rights and employee relations, please see the Corporate Responsibility section of the 2016 Annual Report and the Corporate Responsibility section of our website.
+For further information on the Group’s approach to human rights and employee relations, please see the Corporate Responsibility section of the 2017 Annual Report and Accounts (LINK) and the Corporate Responsibility section of our website (LINK).

 This statement has been approved by the Board of KAZ Minerals PLC.